Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 - Gather the leaves into a mound, and with both hands, gently rotate the leaves with one hand moving towards your body and the other hand away from you.

 - As you rotate the pile, tuck the leaves moving away from you so that what’s on top gradually turns to the bottom.
-This tucking movement is how you get the pile to roll rather than just rotate.
+This tucking movement is how you get the pile to roll rather than merely rotate.

 - After a couple of minutes of rolling, the leaf pile will feel tight in the center, and it’s time to break it up.
-Gently pull apart and then mix up the leaves to move those in the center to the exterior and vice versa.
+Gently pull apart and mix up the leaves to move those in the center to the exterior and vice versa.

 - Carefully break up the leaf ball when tight and repeat the steps above with ever-increasing pressure each time.